 Pounds, Alethea D.Vcard

-Alethea Pounds is an Associate in the Firm’s Baltimore, MD office of Wong Fleming where her primary areas of practice include corporate law, intellectual property, technology transfer, and entertainment law, including, motion pictures, television, literary arts, sports, fashion, media, advertising, and the Internet.
+Alethea Pounds is an Associate in the Firm’s Atlanta, GA office of Wong Fleming where her primary areas of practice include corporate law, intellectual property, technology transfer, and entertainment law, including, motion pictures, television, literary arts, sports, fashion, media, advertising, and the Internet.
 Ms. Pounds works with independent production companies in connection with the development, financing, production, acquisition, and distribution of feature films, documentaries, and pilot television programs.
 She counsels companies and organizations on corporate matters, including, formation and growth strategies, corporate governance, financing, employment matters, commercial leases, confidentiality agreements, sponsorship, brand integration deals, and other marketing-related issues.

 Additionally, Ms. Pounds has experience drafting policies, procedures, and agreements in the field of technology commercialization.
 Her current and former clients include independent film and television production companies, screenplay writers, literary authors, nonprofit organizations, universities, and start-up companies.